HomeLatest NewsIIT-Kharagpur is getting ready for supercomputing facility

 Referring to the research areas where the facility will be of use, Prof Chakrabarti said “Faculty members and their research groups at IIT-KGP are already engaged in research in several areas of national importance requiring large computational (both hardware and software) support.

-“The facility will cover cutting-edge research scope in different inter-disciplinary areas like bio molecular simulations, drug design and bio-informatics, climate change and digital earth, geo-scientific exploration, infrastructure design and sustainable cities,” he said.
+“The facility will cover cutting-edge research scope in different inter-disciplinary areas like bio molecular simulations, drug design and bio-informatics, and earth, geo-scientific exploration, infrastructure design and sustainable cities,” he said.

 Advertisement